-In 2019, the SBCI continued to add to its product suite, adding a new long-term risk-sharing scheme, the Future Growth Loan Scheme.
-This scheme is designed to assist SMEs to make long-term investments in their businesses and help them to grow into the future by providing them with loans with terms of 8 to 10 years.
-The development of the Future Growth Loan Scheme, the SBCI's third risk-sharing product, was supported by the Department of Business, Enterprise and Innovation, the Department of Agriculture, Food and the Marine, the European Investment Bank and the European Investment Fund.
-The Future Growth Loan Scheme benefits from a guarantee from the European Union under the European Fund for Strategic Investments (EFSI) and continues the integral role of the SBCI in the appropriate promotion of EU financing and consequent support to SMEs.
+The Future Growth Loan Scheme is designed to assist SMEs in making long-term investments in their businesses and helping them to grow into the future by providing 7 to 10-year loans.
+The expansion of the Future Growth Loan Scheme was supported by the Department of Enterprise, Trade and Employment, the Department of Agriculture, Food and the Marine, the European Investment Bank and the European Investment Fund.
+Since its launch in 2019 and its expansion in 2020, the FGLS has helped to address the long-term investment market gap.
+The FGLS has seen exceptionally strong application levels since its launch.
+The scheme benefits from a guarantee from the European Union under the European Fund for Strategic Investments (EFSI).
+Both the FGLS and the COVID-19 Working Capital Loan Scheme demonstrate the integral role of the SBCI in the appropriate promotion of EU financing and consequent support to Irish SMEs.